Align judges with humans

 )

-# Align the judge based on human feedback
+# Align the judge based on human feedback using the default optimizer

-aligned_judge = initial_judge.align(optimizer, valid_traces)
+aligned_judge = initial_judge.align(traces_for_alignment)

-# Register the aligned judge for production use
+# Register the aligned judge for production use.

 aligned_judge.register(